 A-series Recommendations are adopted by the WTSA or by the Telecommunication Standardization Advisory Group (TSAG) between WTSAs.
-The latest set is available on the ITU website at http://www.itu.int/rec/T-REC-A. Ten A-series Recommendations of particular relevance to ITU-T and ISO/IEC JTC 1 cooperation are listed below.
+The latest set is available on the ITU website at http://itu.int/rec/T-REC-A.

+Ten A-series Recommendations of particular relevance to ITU-T and ISO/IEC JTC 1 cooperation are listed below.

-- Recommendation ITU-T A.1 (2008), Work methods for study groups of the ITU Telecommunication Standardization Sector (ITU-T). - Recommendation ITU-T A.2 (2008), Presentation of contributions to ITU-T. - Recommendation ITU-T A.4 (2002), Communication process between ITU-T and Forums and Consortia. - Recommendation ITU-T A.5 (2001), Generic procedures for including references to documents of other organizations in ITU-T Recommendations. - Recommendation ITU-T A.6 (2002), Cooperation and exchange of information between ITU-T and national and regional standards development organizations. - Recommendation ITU-T A.8 (2008), Alternative approval process for new and revised ITU-T Recommendations. - Recommendation ITU-T A.11 (2008), Publication of ITU-T Recommendations and WTSA proceedings. - Recommendation ITU-T A.12 (2008), Identification and layout of ITU-T Recommendations. - Recommendation ITU-T A.13 (2000), Supplements to ITU-T Recommendations. - Recommendation ITU-T A.23 (1996), Collaboration with the International Organization for Standardization (ISO) and the International Electrotechnical Commission (IEC) on information technology.
+- Recommendation ITU-T A.1 (latest version), Work methods for study groups of the ITU Telecommunication Standardization Sector. - Recommendation ITU-T A.2 (latest version), Presentation of contributions to the ITU Telecommunication Standardization Sector. - Recommendation ITU-T A.4 (latest version), Communication process between the ITU Telecommunication Standardization Sector and forums and consortia. - Recommendation ITU-T A.5 (latest version), Generic procedures for including references to documents of other organizations in ITU-T Recommendations. - Recommendation ITU-T A.6 (latest version), Cooperation and exchange of information between the ITU Telecommunication Standardization Sector and national and regional standards development organizations. - Recommendation ITU-T A.8 (latest version), Alternative approval process for new and revised ITU-T Recommendations. - Recommendation ITU-T A.11 (latest version), Publication of ITU-T Recommendations and World Telecommunication Standardization Assembly proceedings. - Recommendation ITU-T A.12 (latest version), Identification and layout of ITU-T Recommendations. - Recommendation ITU-T A.13 (latest version), Supplements to ITU-T Recommendations. - Recommendation ITU-T A.23 (latest version), Collaboration with the International Organization for Standardization (ISO) and the International Electrotechnical Commission (IEC) on information technology.